Medically reviewed by Drugs.com. Last updated on Mar 8, 2022.

 - Weak immune system—Use with caution.
 May increase risk for more serious side effects.

-- Hepatitis B infection—Should not be used in patients with this condition.
+- Infusion reaction, history of—Should not be used in patients with this condition.

 This medicine should come with a Medication Guide.
 Read and follow the instructions carefully.
 Ask your doctor if you have any questions.

 This medicine may cause a rare but serious type of an allergic reaction called an infusion reaction.
-This can be life-threatening and require immediate medical attention.
-Tell your doctor right away if you start to have cough, difficulty with swallowing, dizziness, fast heartbeat, trouble with breathing, chest tightness, swelling in your face or hands, fever, chills, itching or hives, or lightheadedness or faintness while you are receiving this medicine.
+This can be life-threatening and requires immediate medical attention.
+Tell your doctor right away if you start to have a cough, difficulty with swallowing, sore throat, dizziness, headache, nausea, fast heartbeat, trouble breathing, chest tightness, swelling in your face or hands, fever, chills, skin itching, redness, rash, or hives, lightheadedness or faintness, or unusual tiredness or weakness while you are receiving this medicine.

-This medicine may increase your risk of developing infections, including a serious brain infection called progressive multifocal leukoencephalopathy.
+This medicine may increase your risk of developing infections.
 Avoid being near people who are sick or have infections while you are using this medicine.
 Wash your hands often.
 Also tell your doctor if you have ever had an infection that would not go away or an infection that kept coming back.

 While you are being treated with ocrelizumab, and after you stop treatment with it, do not have any immunizations (vaccinations) without your doctor's approval.
-You should receive live vaccines for at least 6 weeks before starting treatment with this medicine.
+You may receive live or live-attenuated vaccines at least 4 weeks or non-live vaccines at least 2 weeks before starting this medicine.
 Ocrelizumab may lower your body's resistance and there is a chance you might get the infection the immunization is meant to prevent.
 In addition, other persons living in your household should not take oral polio vaccine since there is a chance they could pass the polio virus on to you.
 Also, avoid persons who have taken oral polio vaccine within the last several months.
 Do not get close to them, and do not stay in the same room with them for very long.
 If you cannot take these precautions, you should consider wearing a protective face mask that covers the nose and mouth.

-Using this medicine may increase your risk of getting cancer (including breast cancer).
+Using this medicine may increase your risk of getting cancer (eg, breast cancer).
 Talk to your doctor if you have concerns about this risk.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.